-Some people call it the wide-angle Noct Nikkor, probably because of its enhanced shadow detail and the polished aspherical lens element that is responsable for it’s reduced coma.
+Some people call it the wide-angle Noct Nikkor, probably because of its enhanced shadow detail and the polished aspherical lens element that is responsible for it’s reduced coma.

 Even my sample that was rebuilt from Nikon Germany (except the front element, the filter ring, plastic exterior and the aperture ring, it’s made from ~90% new parts), is a bit soft wide open with pronounced vignetting (as expected).
 Sharpness picks up nicely from f/2 and the bokeh of the AF 28mm/1.4D is quite good.
 Distortion is a bit stronger than the AF-S 24mm/1.4G (distortion correction in Lightroom is +6 for the 28/1.4D and +3 for the 24/1.4G) but on the other hand the 28/1.4D to me seems more resistant to flare.

 Another thing is the AF speed.
-While I sometimes swear about the sluggish AF speed of my AF-S 35mm/1.4G the AF 28mm/1.4D is quick enough.
+While I sometimes swear about the sluggish AF speed of my AF-S 35mm/1.4G, the AF 28mm/1.4D is always quick enough.

 –Nikkor AF 28mm/1.4D flare

 –Nikkor AF 28mm/1.4D vs. Nikkor AF-S 35mm/1.4G bokeh comparison